MatteP1/thesis/Tasks.md

 - [x] Use camelCase for predicates. (proj_val, wrap_some, proj_gnames...)
 - [x] change cite to citet or citep
 - [x] Use another way to mark persistent pointers in figures (maybe a square above or on it)
-- [ ] Consider moving observations to the enqueue and dequeue functions. some inside sections and others after
+- [x] Consider moving observations to the enqueue and dequeue functions. some inside sections and others after
+  - [x] Maybe have a section called "Observations on the TLMSQ"
 - [x] Make line numbers continuous across functions. init start at 1, enq start at where init ended...
 - [x] For figures, explain the assumption that the head doesn't change during the enqueue (no dequeue happens) (possibly in the figure text)
 - [x] Change Q_γ to G in coq